 Description of Services: The Children's Trust needs to publish advertisements in the Miami Herald's printed newspaper and website to reach a broad audience throughout the year.
 These advertisements include announcements of the Truth in Millage (TRIM) rate, board vacancies, funding opportunities, and community activities, initiatives, events, and programs.
 The Miami Herald Silver Knight Awards is among the nation's most highly regarded student awards programs.
 It recognizes outstanding high school students who have unselfishly applied their knowledge and talents to contribute significant service to their communities.
-The Miami Herald Spelling Bee offers the opportunity for South Florida schools to participate in the Scripps National Spelling Bee program, with the champion representing their county in the annual Scripps National Spelling Bee near Washington, D.C.
+The Miami Herald Spelling Bee offers the opportunity for South Florida schools to participate in the Scripps National Spelling Bee near Washington, D.C.